Courmayeur Ski Lifts & Terrain

 Trail Maps

-The Courmayeur ski trail map is a reasonable representation of the ski area but should not be relied upon when skiing off-piste or backcountry routes.
+The Courmayeur ski trail map is a reasonable representation of the ski area but should not be relied upon at all when skiing off-piste or backcountry routes.
+See it below.

-Due to its topography, the ski trails and lift placements are best represented on the two sector maps - one for the Checrouit Sector, the other for the Val Veny Sector.
+Due to its topography, the ski trails and lift placements are best represented on the two very basic sector maps - one for the Checrouit sector, the other for the Val Veny Sector.
+Check them out below.

 On-Piste Terrain